 On my daily commute into London, I invariably find myself having to filter a lot.
-Some of this is around suburban roads, some on two or three lane A roads, and some in the tightly congested centre of the capital.
-Today, I’m going look specifically at filtering tips for dual carriageways and motorways.
+Some of this is around suburban roads, some on two or three-lane A roads, and some in the tightly congested centre of the capital.
+Today, I’m going look specifically at filtering tips (lane splitting tips for US readers) for dual carriageways and motorways.

-In the UK, it is perfectly legal to filter through slow moving traffic to make progress.
+In the UK, it is perfectly legal to filter through slow-moving traffic to make progress.
 In fact, it is positively encouraged when learning to ride and many a rider will fail their test through ‘failure to make progress’.
-There are however a few instances where it is illegal to filter:-
+There are however a few instances where motorcycle filtering is illegal:-

 - You must not overtake the lead vehicle at a pedestrian crossing or within zig-zags.
 Less well known, but not applicable to motorways.